The Messianic Jew and Charismatic

 Poet of the Month

 The Messianic Literary Corner recognizes it's Spirit filled poetic talent by choosing a contributing poet to be honored as "Poet of the Month".
-This October and Novermber MLC recognizes Jeffrey Ludwig.
-Jeffrey is an ordained Hebrew Christian pastor, author and teacher originally from New York City.
-He and his family still resides in New York state.
-You can find Jeffrey's poetry at http://www.messianic-literary.com/ludwig-p1.htm.
+This December and January MLC recognizes Shoshana Kurzweil.
+Shoshana was the multi-talented wife of a Messianic Jewish rabbi.
+She passed away in 2012.
+Her beautiful poetry continues to inspire us all.
+You can read her poetry at http://www.messianic-literary.com/kurzweil-p1.htm

 In the nineteenth century a theological revolution called "Dispensationalism" rightly outlined the "Biblical Historical Perspective", thereby giving mankind a clearer picture of how God has provided and continues to provide salvation to man throughout history.
 By acknowledgement of this perspective, an accord between Hebrew Old Covenant and New Covenant prophecy was forged, sweeping away many of the contradictions that divided Christian and Orthodox Jewish prophetic viewpoints.
 Dispensationalists became God's instrument of change in the nineteenth and twentieth centuries, leading the way in promoting the support of the establishment of the state of Israel and bringing to light the prophetic signposts for the "End of this Age".